RyanFisk2/dockv6_project/REPORT.md

     -- Attribution: Jon

 - sched_test1 tests the priority scheduler by having 2 processes with different priority levels get the same shared memory page and write different values to it.
-   The number of tyimes an unexpected value is seen by the higher priority process (i.e. the number of preemptions by a lower priority process) is recorded and printed
+   The number of times an unexpected value is seen by the higher priority process (i.e. the number of preemptions by a lower priority process) is recorded and printed

    -- Attribution: Jon